MicrosoftEdge/TopDeveloperNeeds/README.md

 1. Update the dependencies:

-   * `npm update web-features`
+   * `npm run bump`

-     This updates to the most recent version of web-features.

-   * `npx npm-check-updates -u`

-     This updates to the most recent version of browser-compat-data, and other dependencies, such as Playwright.
+     This updates to the most recent version of web-features, BCD, and playwright, as well as other dependencies.

-   * `npm install`

-     This installs the missing dependencies if new versions were found at the previous step.

-   * `npx playwright install`

-     This re-installs the Playwright executables, if needed.

 1. To update the computed feature data file: